rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 In certain configurations, the bowl remains empty and no heating target is applied.
 These stages are designed to achieve the maximum number of motor revolutions in the given period, placing additional stress on the bearings and rotating components.

+In this thesis, heating and evaporation are not modelled, and therefore, the preceding discussion is provided for context only.
+All measurements are conducted with 1.0 litre of water in the bowl.

 #let data = from-csv(delimiter: ",", "
 1111000000,-8800,4.00,32,16896000,0,0,0,0